TencentARC/T2I-Adapter/README.md

 ```

 # ⏬ Download Models
-All models will be automatically downloaded to the `checkpoints` folder.
-You can also choose to download manually from this [url](https://huggingface.co/TencentARC/T2I-Adapter/tree/main/models_XL).
+All models will be automatically downloaded.
+You can also choose to download manually from this [url](https://huggingface.co/TencentARC).

 # 🔥 How to Train
 Here we take sketch guidance as an example, but of course, you can also prepare your own dataset following this method.